-Usually travelers buy a Baz Bus ticket to last the whole length of their trip so they can hop on and off at different places around the country, so the price of the ticket depends on your whole trip.
+Usually, travelers buy a Baz Bus ticket to last the whole length of their trip so they can hop on and off all over the country.
+So the price of the ticket depends on your whole trip.

-I visited for one week and was able to see the North, the South, and a little bit of the Central, so I’d say one week is the ideal time frame (maybe even more if you want to explore the Central Drakensberg more).
+I visited for one week and was able to see the North, the South, and a little bit of the Central.
+To explore the Central Drakensberg fully, I’d recommend a total of 10 days.